tommitchelmore/tommitchelmore/README.md

 # Hi 👋, I'm Tom
 Welcome to my Github!
 I'm currently in my 2nd year of an Integrated Masters Degree (MEng) in Computer Science at the <a href="https://southampton.ac.uk">University of Southampton</a> in the UK.
 I'm also a Software Engineer at [Iceline Hosting](https://iceline-hosting.com), working on fast, user-oriented web applications and optimized internal business systems.
+In my spare time, I'm a National-Competing Trampoline Gymnast and a member of several societies at University.

 <p float="left">